moha-sihab/Challenge-Response-Authentication/README.md

 ## Introduction
 The idea for this project came from a random thought I had when I was assigned a task to implement biometric authentication.

 The question was: Is it possible to log in using biometrics securely without revoking or refreshing tokens?
 And can biometrics replace username-password authentication to simplify the login process?
 The answer is yes, it’s possible.
 But is it secure?
 That’s what I wanted to explore.

 So, I elaborated on my idea using the Challenge-Response Authentication Mechanism (CRAM).
 As a starting point, I built a simple backend API using C# and .NET, which includes basic login functionality and an endpoint to simulate the challenge-response mechanism.

 For the frontend (Android), I created a simple login app using Kotlin and Jetpack Compose.
 The app offers an option to log in using biometrics, implementing the CRAM approach.

+The core concept of this project revolves around the use of an RSA-generated key pair (private and public keys).
+The client (Android app) holds the private key, securely stored in the Keystore, while the server stores the associated public key.
+These keys are mathematically linked, allowing the app to sign data and the server to verify it, without ever sharing sensitive credentials.

+In the next section, you'll learn more about what a key pair is and how it’s used in this project.

 ## Flow